Alabama vs. Clemson College Basketball Predictions & Picks - November 28

 Alabama vs. Clemson Predictions & Picks: Spread, Total - November 28

-Tuesday's contest between the Alabama Crimson Tide (5-1) and the Clemson Tigers (5-0) at Coleman Coliseum has a projected final score of 85-75 based on our computer prediction, with a favored Alabama squad taking home the win.
-Game time is at 9:30 PM ET on November 28.
+Tuesday's contest between the Alabama Crimson Tide (5-1) and Clemson Tigers (5-0) matching up at Coleman Coliseum has a projected final score of 85-75 (based on our computer prediction) in favor of Alabama, who is listed as the favorite by our model.
+The game will begin at 9:30 PM ET on November 28.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!